AurelienGasser/planetocd/README.md

 Contribute
 ----------

+> **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 Your contributions are essential.
-See the sections below to see how you can help:
+See the sections below to see how you can help.

 ### Suggest new articles

 You can suggest new articles that you would like to see on Planet OCD by sumitting a [new Issue](https://github.com/AurelienGasser/planetocd/issues).

 ### Correct an existing article

-> **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 You can make corrections to existing articles by opening a Pull Request.